-A 500-word statement outlining the reasons for the proposed petition may be printed here.
-The statement is optional.
-The notice shall contain the printed name of at least one, but not more than three, proponents.
-(CAEC § 9202 (a)) The Notice of Intent and optional statement should not be less than 8-point font.
+If an optional 500-word statement of reasons for the proposed petition was filed with the Notice of Intention, then the statement of reasons should be inserted here.
+The notice shall contain the printed name of at least one, but not more than three proponents.
+(CAEC § 9202 (a).)
+The Notice of Intent and optional statement should not be less than 8-point font.